MurrenMods/EntityTracker/README.md

 ## Config
 - allow-notifiers: Toggles if /notifier should be enabled.
 - allow-trackers: Toggles if /tracker should be enabled.
-- maximum-notifiers: Maximum amount of notifiers a player is allowed to have consecutively.
+- maximum-notifiers: Maximum amount of notifiers a player is allowed to have consecutively. (put 0 to remove the limit)
-- maximum-trackers: Maximum amount of trackers a player is allowed to have consecutively.
+- maximum-trackers: Maximum amount of trackers a player is allowed to have consecutively. (put 0 to remove the limit)

 ## Permissions
 - entitytracker.notifiers: Allow player to use /notifier (default on)